 Environment and recreation

-Lake Coleridge is a popular recreational fishery.
-Our commitment to the environmental values of the wider Coleridge catchment is underlined by our membership to the Lake Coleridge Habitat Enhancement Trust and Whakamatau Eel Management Trust.
-We installed a fish pass at the Wilberforce River diversion; we monitor the lake’s water levels, clarity, pH levels, temperature and more.
+Lake Coleridge is a popular recreational fishing and boating destination.
+Our commitment to the environmental values of the wider Coleridge catchment is anchored by our contributions and membership to the Coleridge Habitat Enhancement Trust, Whakamatau Eel Management Trust, and Rakaia Environmental Enhancement Society.

 Trustpower also provide educational tours (by arrangement), public access to the river, boat access and a freedom camping area, with toilets and clean water facilities at the head of the lake.

 New Resource Consents for the existing scheme were granted in 1996, for a 35 year term, these will expire in 2031.

 Please click here to view Coleridge Lake levels.